narratory/narratory-starter-kit/README.md

 Getting started:
 * Fill in your Google credentials in google_credentials.json
-* Create and start an interactive chat in the command-line with your bot with `npm run bootstrap`
+* Create and start an interactive chat in the command-line with your bot with `npm run start`

 > **Important note**: Do remember to run the `npm run watch` command.
 It's very easy to forget this, resulting in that your new edits will not be updated!
 Very frustrating indeed ;-)